kevintsao14/CS5004Lab0/README.md

 ## Installation

-Currently, the application is designed to run in a console environment.
-To get started, clone this repository and compile the source files using your preferred Java compiler.
+To set up the application, clone this repository and compile the Java files.

 ## Usage